- Select Note: Alternatively, you can click Add Sources in the Flow Navigator, or select Add Sources from the right-click menu in the Sources window.

 - Opens the Create Source File dialog box in which you can create new VHDL, Verilog, Verilog header, or SystemVerilog files.

-directory, by selecting a library from the currently defined library
+files in a directory, by selecting a library from the currently

-names, or specify a new library name by typing in the Library text
+defined library names, or specify a new library name by typing in

 - Removes the selected source files from the list of files to be added.